insin/newforms/docs/react_client.rst

-Fields also accept a ``validation`` argument -- validation defined at the field level overrides any configured at the Form level, so if you want to use interaction validation only for certain fields, or to opt fields out when validation has been configured at the form level, use the ``validation`` argument when defining those fields.
+Fields also accept a ``validation`` argument -- validation defined at the field level overrides any configured at the Form level, so if you want to use interaction validation only for certain fields, or to opt fields out when validation has been configured at the Form level, use the ``validation`` argument when defining those fields.

 ``validation`` options